 Initial start-up must be carried out by a customer service technician or an authorised competent person using the first-commissioning-checklist.
-The first-commissioning-checklist in the appendix (\rightarrow Page 41) of the installation instructions must be filled out and stored carefully along with the unit's documentation.
+The first-commissioning-checklist in the appendix ( $\rightarrow$ Page 40) of the installation instructions must be filled out and stored carefully along with the unit's documentation.

-- Carry out the initial start-up using the first-commissioning-checklist in the appendix. - ► Fill out and sign the first-commissioning-checklist.
+- Carry out the initial start-up using the first-commissioning-checklist in the appendix. - Fill out and sign the first-commissioning-checklist.

-7.2 Checking the gas type
+7.2 Checking the type of gas

-Make sure that the product is set up correctly by checking the gas type.
+Make sure that the product is set up correctly by checking the type of gas.
 This ensures optimum combustion quality.

-Check the gas type as part of routine product maintenance work when replacing components or carrying out work on the gas route.
+Check the type of gas as part of routine product maintenance work when replacing components or carrying out work on the gas route.